pingcap/docs/system-variables.md

 - Scope: SESSION | GLOBAL
 - Persists to cluster: Yes
 - Default value: `2`
-- Value options: `1`, `2`
+- Value options:
-- TiDB v6.2.0 introduces the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is more accurate than the previous version in internal tests.
+    - `1`: enable the Cost Model Version 1.
-- To enable the Cost Model Version 1, you can set the `tidb_cost_model_version` to `1`.
-If you set this variable to `2`, the Cost Model Version 2 will be used.
+    - `2`: enable the [Cost Model Version 2](/cost-model.md#cost-model-version-2), which is introduced in TiDB v6.2.0 and is more accurate than the previous version in internal tests.
 - The version of cost model affects the plan decision of optimizer.
 For more details, see [Cost Model](/cost-model.md).

 ### tidb_current_ts